JollyWizard/JollyWizard.Quantower.Indicators.DoubleCCI/README.md

-# JollyWizard.Quantower.Indicators.VolumeDeltaPack
+# JollyWizard.Quantower.Indicators.DoubleCCI

-A pack of Volume Delta related indicators for the quantower platform.
+A Double CCI indicator for the quantower platform.

 ## Overview